biosimulations/biosimulations/docs/users/FAQ.md

 **Which Model Formats Does Biosimulations Support?**

 Models can be shared in any format.
-However, currently BioSimulations can only simulate models encoded in the BioNetGen Language (BNGL)  and the Systems Biology Markup Language (SBML) .
+However, currently BioSimulations can only simulate models encoded in the BioNetGen Language (BNGL)  and the [Systems Biology Markup Language (SBML)](http://sbml.org).
 BioSimulations uses the BioSimulators collection of simulation tools to simulate models.
 Please see BioSimulators  for more information about supported model formats.

-**Which Sbml Packages Does Biosimulations Support?**
+**Which SBML Packages Does Biosimulations Support?**

 Currently, BioSimulations can only simulate models that use core and Flux Balance Constraints (fbc) or Qualitative Models (qual)  packages.

+**How is Each Model Licensed?**

+The models, simulations, and visualizations in BioSimulations are provided under the license specified for each resource.

 ## Simulations

 **Which simulation algorithms does BioSimulations support?**

 BioSimulations supports numerous algorithms for simulating logical, Flux Balance Analysis (FBA), continuous kinetic (ordinary differential equations (ODE) and differential-algebraic equations (DAE)), and discrete kinetic (e.g., Stochastic Simulation Algorithms (SSA)) models.
 BioSimulations uses the BioSimulators collection of simulation tools to simulate models.
 Please see BioSimulators for more information about supported simulation algorithms.

 **Which simulation formats does BioSimulations support?**

 BioSimulations provides a form for describing simulations.
-Internally, BioSimulations represents simulations using its own format which is similar to Simulation Experiment Description Markup Language (SED-ML) .
+Internally, BioSimulations represents simulations using its own format which is similar to [Simulation Experiment Description Markup Language (SED-ML)](https://sed-ml.org).
 BioSimulations can export simulations to SED-ML.

 **How can I simulate a model that uses an alternative framework?**